pirate/china-vpn/wp-content/plugins/apocalypse-meow/readme.txt

 = Wait... how do plugins and themes work if direct PHP execution is disabled?! =

 WordPress themes and plugins are made up of PHP scripts that *should* only be executed indirectly through the WordPress engine.
 Of course, some plugins and themes are poorly coded and do not fully exist within the WP framework and so might break if direct PHP execution is disabled.
 But hey, if things break, simply disable this option. ;)

+= Will the brute-force log-in prevention work if my server is behind a proxy? =

+As of version 1.5.0, it is now possible to specify an alternative $_SERVER variable Apocalypse Meow should use to determine the visitor's "true" IP.
+It is important to note, however, that depending on how that environmental variable is populated, the value might be forgeable.
+Nonetheless, this should be better than nothing!

 == Fail2ban setup ==